top of page

 What is the Loop Line?

-The Loop Line is an historic rail corridor stretching from Sydney’s South West to the Southern Highlands.
+The Loop Line is an historic railway corridor owned by the NSW Government, stretching from Sydney’s Southwest to the Southern Highlands.

-Originally built in the 1860s, the line extends from Picton through to Mittagong and once formed part of the Great Southern Railway, connecting Sydney and Melbourne.
+Originally built in the 1860s, the line extends from Picton through to Mittagong via Thirlmere and Colo Vale.
+It once formed part of the Great Southern Railway, connecting Sydney and Melbourne.

-While the line was bypassed in 1919, regular train services continued along the line up until 1978.
+While the line was bypassed in 1919, regular train services continued until 1978.
+The line has since been used in preservation between Picton and Buxton, with the remainder falling out of service.

 You can read more about the history of the Loop Line here.